-If you’re planning a visit to the excellent Bauhaus Archiv in Berlin’s Tiergarten district then don’t miss the opportunity to see the nearby Shell-Haus.
-Elegant, eloquent, organic – its imposing wave-like structure, designed by architect Emil Fahrenkamp and completed in 1932, is one of the jewels of Berlin’s architecture.
+If you are planning a visit to the excellent Bauhaus Archiv in Berlin’s Tiergarten district then don’t miss the opportunity to see the nearby Shell-Haus.
+Elegant, eloquent, organic – its imposing wave-like structure, designed by architect Emil Fahrenkamp is one of the jewels of Berlin’s architecture.
 Like so many of the modernist buildings we have visited in Germany it was badly damaged during World War II (in this case the Battle for Berlin), badly neglected in the post-war era through lack of funds, and expensively restored in the affluent decades of the late 20th Century.
-That’s history of course, but as in Dessau this means that what you are seeing, while true to the original, may appear somewhat ‘scrubbed clean’ to fellow patina enthusiasts.
+It is all part of the building’s history of course, but as in Dessau, it does means that what you are seeing, while true to the original, may be the result of extensive restoration work.

 Fahrenkamp won the competition to build a headquarters for Rhenania-Ossags (a Shell Oil subsidiary) in 1929.
 It would be interesting to learn who the other entrants were.